elyorbek010/Dining_Philosophers/README.md

 ## Problem:
 There are N philosophers and N silverware
-Each philosopher needs 2 silverware around him to consume meal But if each philosopher take first silverware, and at the same time another philosopher takes second silverware, then both philosophers can not consume their meal because they are waiting for each other's shared silverware
+Each philosopher needs 2 silverware around him to consume meal
+But if a philosopher takes first silverware, and at the same time another philosopher takes the second silverware,
+then both philosophers can not consume their meal because they are waiting for each other's shared silverware

 ## Solution:
 Philosophers at even location(starting from 0) should first take silverware on their right, whereas philosophers at odd location should first take silverware on their left
 In this case, at least each second philosopher can consume their meal

 ## RESULT: